siamakn/temp-nomad-onboarding-workshop/docs/Module4/M4_3_upload_data/M4_3_1_authentication.md

 # Authentication and Checking Uploads

-## Authentication
+## Authentication <!-- Authentication: Who you are?
+Authorization: Are you allowed to perfrom the actions?>

-Most of the API operations with NOMAD do not require any authorization and can be freely used without a user or credentials.
-However, to upload, edit, or view your own data or those shared with you, the API needs to authenticate you.
+Most of the API operations with NOMAD can be freely used without needing a login or credentials.
+However, to upload, edit, or view your own data or those shared with you, you'll need to log in to authenticate your identity.

 The NOMAD API uses OAuth and tokens to authenticate users.
-This guide will walk you through the process of obtaining access tokens, using the NOMAD Python package for authentication, and managing app tokens.
+This guide will show you how to get access tokens, use the NOMAD Python package to log in, and manage app tokens.

 ??? note "What is OAuth?"